joshbegley/nyt-latest/README.md

-**Mirtle: Ken Holland is back as an NHL GM with Kings.
+**Mirtle: Ken Holland is back as an NHL GM.
 It’s not the trend you might think it is**\
 `The well-known hiring trends of coaches around the league are starting to not apply higher up at the GM level.
 `\
 https://nytimes.com/athletic/6353689/2025/05/14/ken-holland-la-kings-gm-nhl/